exonum/exonum-doc/src/advanced/consensus/specification.md

 - Check that the specified validator is the leader for the given round.
-- Check that the proposal does not contain previously committed transactions (`Propose` messages contain only hashes of transactions, so absence of hashes in the table of the committed transactions is checked).
+- Check that the proposal does not contain previously committed transactions (`Propose` messages contain only hashes of transactions, so absence of hashes in the table of committed transactions is checked).
 - Add the proposal to the `proposes` hash map.
 - [Request missing information based on the message](requests.md#receiving-propose).
 - If all transactions in the proposal are known, go to